itzg/docker-minecraft-server/README.md

 ### Level Type and Generator Settings

-By default, a standard world is generated with hills, valleys, water, etc. A different level type can be configured by setting `LEVEL_TYPE` to an expected type, such as
+By default, a standard world is generated with hills, valleys, water, etc. A different level type can be configured by setting `LEVEL_TYPE` to an expected type, for example

 - DEFAULT
 - FLAT